Collins87mbathi/collins-mbathi.me/_posts/Building a Dating App with MERN.md

 ```

-In DatingCards.js, get rid of the hard-coded stuff in the people's state.
-Then import
-the local axios and use the useeffect hook to do the API call to the /dating/cards
-endpoint.
-Once you receive the data, reset it using the setPeople() function.
+Remove the hard-coded information in the people's states from DatingCards.js.
+Then import the local axios and call the /dating/cards endpoint via the useEffect hook.
+When you receive the data, use the setPeople() function to reset it.

 ```JavaScript

 import React, { useState, useEffect } from 'react' import DatingCard from 'react-tinder-card' import './DatingCards.css'